 Grape hyacinths complement this two-toned daffodil perfectly.
 Soon, apricot-orange tulips will join in, providing a color echo.

 3. ‘Stunning Apricot’ tulip (Tulipa ‘Stunning Apricot’, Zones 3–8)

-I like to use reliable flowering spring annuals, leafy vegetables like mustard, cabbage, lettuce, kale, and swiss chard, and perennials that have colorful foliage, like heucheras (Heuchera cvs., Zones 3 to 8).
+I like to use reliable flowering spring annuals; leafy vegetables such as mustard, cabbage, lettuce, kale, and Swiss chard; and perennials that have colorful foliage, such as heucheras (Heuchera cvs., Zones 3–8).

 There won’t be room in your nursery pots for annuals or perennials, so plant them around and between the pots.
 If the planting space is narrow, I have been known to rip a root ball in half or squeeze a root ball down to half its size.

 The real key to success with your bulb container is to not be hard on yourself.
 Remember, imperfect is better than not trying at all, and as with any type of gardening, there’s always next year.
 So get out there and pot up some bulbs!

 Bulbs in nursery pots can be buried in garden soil, but I prefer placing them on top of the ground and burying them in mulch.
 Place the pots side by side, with edges touching.
 Cover them with about a foot of mulch around the outside of the pots, and 4 to 6 inches over the top.
 Since I am not trying to force the bulbs into early bloom, the pots remain in their overwintering spot until growth emerges in spring.
 Plant.
 Bury.
 Walk away.